IceUnicorn93/Open-VTT/README.md

 ## 4.1) Importing Maps

+Click on "Import Map".
+This will open a dialoge to choose an image or a video file (animated map).
+Select the file you want and it will be added to the Session and will become the map for the active layer.

 ## 4.2) Display Maps

+> [!IMPORTANT]
+> Please make sure to first set the Player Screen in the Config Menu!

+Click on "Set Active" in order to display the Map to the players.

 ## 4.3) Working with Fog of War

+Fog of War is what a VTT makes a VTT and not simply an Image Display.

 ### 4.3.1) Understanding Fog of War

+Fog of War hides certain areas of a map so players don't see everything directly.
+Each Layer can have multiple Fog of War "entities".

 ### 4.3.2) Regular Fog of War

+Regular Fog of War will be removed on loading a layer.
+To use regular Fog of War select "Imidiate" in the Selection.
+For Example your Layer displays a Building.
+You don't want to show the inside of the building, but the outside is okay.
+So you can use regular Fog of War to clear the Fog for the Outside of the Building.

 ### 4.3.3) Pre-Placed Fog of War

+Pre Placed Fog of War will not beremoved if a Layer gets loaded.
+To use Pre Placed Fog of War select "Pre-Place" in the Seleciton.
+To continue the example from before, the Building has multiple rooms.
+You can use Pre Placed Fog of War to map out the Building.
+Once you selected an Area, a popup will open asking you for a Name of this selection.
+Give it a good, unique name since this Name will be used to identify it later on!

 ### 4.3.4) Rectangle Selection

+Rectangle Selection for the Fog of War is excatly what it says.
+It's a rectangluar selection of Fog of War that gets removed once you finish the Selection.
+To use the Rectable Selection use the "Rectangle" Button in the Top.
+Left click and hold the Mouse Button in the Map and drag it as big as you need.
+Release the Button to confirm your Selection.
+The Fog of War will now be removed for this Selection.

 ### 4.3.5) Poligon Selection

+Poligon Selection for the Fog of War is everything thats not a rctangle, a hexagon, a pentagon, every shape you can imagine!
+To use the Poligon Selection use "Poligon" in the Top.
+Use a Left click to start your poligon selection.
+Each new left click sets a new Poligon-Point.
+Once you selected the shape you want, use Right click to confirm your selection.

 ## 4.4) Working with Layers